MicrosoftDocs/query-docs/query-languages/m/number-totext.md

 </pre>

 ## About
 Formats the numeric value `number` to a text value according to the format specified by `format`.
 The format is a single character code optionally followed by a number precision specifier.
 The following character codes may be used for `format`. <ul> <li>"D" or "d": (Decimal) Formats the result as integer digits.
-The precision specifier controls the number of digits in the output. </li> <li>"E" or "e": (Exponential [scientific]) Exponential notation.
+The precision specifier controls the number of digits in the output. </li> <li>"E" or "e": (Exponential/scientific) Exponential notation.
 The precision specifier controls the maximum number of decimal digits (default is 6). </li> <li>"F" or "f": (Fixed-point) Integral and decimal digits.</li> <li>"G" or "g": (General) Most compact form of either fixed-point or scientific. </li> <li>"N" or "n": (Number) Integral and decimal digits with group separators and a decimal separator. </li> <li>"P" or "p": (Percent) Number multiplied by 100 and displayed with a percent symbol. </li> <li>"R" or "r": (Round-trip) A text value that can round-trip an identical number.
 The precision specifier is ignored. </li> <li>"X" or "x": (Hexadecimal) A hexadecimal text value. </li> </ul> An optional `culture` may also be provided (for example, "en-US").

 ## Example 1
 Format a number as text without format specified.